EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 another layer is not nearly enough to securely control actuators (and in many cases sensors) and that secure operation often demands far more than the four properties traditionally provided by security protocols.
-We describe several serious attacks any on-path attacker (i.e. not only “trusted intermediaries) can do and discusses tougher requirements and mechanisms to mitigate the attacks.
+We describe several serious attacks any on-path attacker (i.e. not only "trusted intermediaries") can do and discusses tougher requirements and mechanisms to mitigate the attacks.
 In general, secure operation of actuators also requires the three
 properties: